alchemyplatform/alchemy-sdk-py/README.md

 # Alchemy SDK for Python
 An Alchemy SDK to use the [Alchemy API](https://www.alchemy.com/).

+>❗❗ **THIS LIBRARY IS IN EARLY ALPHA** ❗❗
+>
+> This library is in active development and does not follow semantic versioning.
+Breaking changes may be introduced at any time.
+Please use with caution.

-It supports the exact same syntax and functionality of the Web3 `eth`, making it a 1:1 mapping for anyone using the Web3 `eth`.
+The SDK supports the exact same syntax and functionality of the Web3 `eth`, making it a 1:1 mapping for anyone using the Web3 `eth` library.
 However, it adds a significant amount of improved functionality on top of Web3, such as easy access to Alchemy’s Enhanced and NFT APIs, and quality-of-life improvements such as automated retries.

 The SDK leverages Alchemy's hardened node infrastructure, guaranteeing best-in-class node reliability, scalability, and data correctness, and is undergoing active development by Alchemy's engineers.

 > 🙋‍♀️ **FEATURE REQUESTS:**
 >